wsgan001/mcs-ds-notes/cs412/Readme.md

 more detail and diagram pg 311.

-## Mining collosal patterns with Pattern Fusion
+## Mining collosal patterns with PatternFusion

 Methods so far only good for patterns length < 10.
 Because of downward closure there are too many subsets (Small number for 1-itemsets, larger for 2, etc..)